wilbo/Kirby-UltraKit/README.md

 ### getting started:

 Make sure to setup a vhost with Mamp (or something alike) that will be serving the public folder of this/your project root.
-More info on how to do this read: <http://add-a-link.com>
+More info on how to do this read: [Adding a virtual host in Mamp](https://medium.com/@wilbo/adding-a-virtual-host-in-mamp-for-mac-a6c717cc0475#.hz6nhm20v).

 In your terminal type: